xnorkl/cyberdefenseclub/README.md

 - Injects correspond to tasks received by the Captain.
 The entire team is responsible for completing each inject.
 - Incidents correspond to primary services taken down by the red team or *otherwise*

-To successfully balance inject completion, incident resolution all while maintaining or improving a security pos
+To successfully balance inject completion, incident resolution all while maintaining or improving a security posture, refer to this work flow:

-If an inject does not directly deal with a service or device under your team's purview or if there are no current injects at all, move to hardening, then enumeration.
-Rinse and repeat.

  ```mermaid
 graph LR